safakdinc/nuxt3-component-library/content/docs/2.components/floating-content.md

     - Default
     - Description
   props:
-    - name: 'horizontalMoveMultiplier'
+    - name: "horizontalMoveMultiplier"
-      type: 'Number'
+      type: "Number"
-      default: '2'
+      default: "2"
-      description: 'Multiplier for adjusting the horizontal rotation of the container when the mouse moves.'
+      description: "Multiplier for adjusting the horizontal rotation of the container when the mouse moves."
-    - name: 'verticalMoveMultiplier'
+    - name: "verticalMoveMultiplier"
-      type: 'Number'
+      type: "Number"
-      default: '2'
+      default: "2"
-      description: 'Multiplier for adjusting the vertical movement of the items when the mouse moves.'
+      description: "Multiplier for adjusting the vertical movement of the items when the mouse moves."

 FloatingContentItem:
   head: